-Genie M. Del Secco was appointed Executive Vice President and Chief Operating Officer to be effective January 1, 2018.
+Genie M. Del Secco was appointed Executive Vice President and Chief Operating Officer on January 1, 2018.
 She has been the Senior Vice President and Director of Branch and Deposit Operations with Summit State Bank since August 2015.
 Previously, she was with First Community Bank in Santa Rosa from 2005 to August 2015, with the final position of Senior Vice President of Compliance and Branch Operations.
+She is a long-time resident of Sonoma County.

-Brian J. Reed is the Executive Vice President and Chief Credit Officer.
-Mr. Reed joined the Bank on December 5, 2016.
+Brian J. Reed was appointed Executive Vice President and Chief Credit Officer on December 5, 2016.
 He was formerly Executive Vice President and Chief Credit Officer with First Community Bank, Santa Rosa, California, from June 2006 until joining Summit State Bank.
 Prior to that position, Mr. Reed was the Senior Vice President and Regional President with North Valley Bank in Redding, California.
+He is a long-time resident of Sonoma County.

-Brandy A. Seppi became Executive Vice President and Chief Lending Officer in December 2016.
+Brandy A. Seppi was appointed Executive Vice President and Chief Lending Officer on December 5, 2016.
 Prior to that, Ms. Seppi was the Executive Vice President and Chief Credit Officer beginning in January 2015.
 She was formerly Senior Vice President and Senior Relationship Manager with Umpqua Bank in San Francisco from July 2011 until joining Summit State Bank.
 Prior to that position, she was the Business Development Officer with City National Bank in the San Francisco Bay Area from October 2004 to July 2011.
 She is a long-time resident of Sonoma County.